doron2402/algorithm-interviews/Worker/README.md

  - If a task fails, it should be aotomatically retried.
  - If a task fails 3 times, it should not be retried anymore.

+## Tests
+  - you can run `npm test`
+  - If you want to more effect while running the test you can run `npm run test:spec`
+  - Test watch : `npm run test:watch`

 ## Env'
 - Node v6.0.0 and newer